Last Glacial Period: Northern Hemisphere

 Canada was almost completely covered by ice, as was the northern part of the United States, both blanketed by the huge Laurentide Ice Sheet.
 Alaska remained mostly ice free due to arid climate conditions.
 Local glaciations existed in the Rocky Mountains and the Cordilleran ice sheet and as ice fields and ice caps in the Sierra Nevada in northern California.
 In northern Eurasia, the Scandinavian ice sheet once again reached the northern parts of the British Isles, Germany, Poland, and Russia, extending as far east as the Taymyr Peninsula in western Siberia.

-The maximum extent of western Siberian glaciation was reached by about 18,000 to 17,000 BP, later than in Europe (22,000–18,000 BP).
+The maximum extent of western Siberian glaciation was reached by around 18,000 to 17,000 years ago, later than in Europe (22,000–18,000 ya).
 Northeastern Siberia was not covered by a continental-scale ice sheet.
 Instead, large, but restricted, icefield complexes covered mountain ranges within northeast Siberia, including the Kamchatka-Koryak Mountains.

-The Arctic Ocean between the huge ice sheets of America and Eurasia was not frozen throughout, but like today, probably was covered only by relatively shallow ice, subject to seasonal changes and riddled with icebergs calving from the surrounding ice sheets.
+The Arctic Ocean between the huge ice sheets of North America and Eurasia was not frozen throughout, but like today, probably was covered only by relatively shallow ice, subject to seasonal changes and riddled with icebergs calving from the surrounding ice sheets.
 According to the sediment composition retrieved from deep-sea cores, even times of seasonally open waters must have occurred.

 Outside the main ice sheets, widespread glaciation occurred on the highest mountains of the Alpide belt.
 In contrast to the earlier glacial stages, the Würm glaciation was composed of smaller ice caps and mostly confined to valley glaciers, sending glacial lobes into the Alpine foreland.
 Local ice fields or small ice sheets could be found capping the highest massifs of the Pyrenees, the Carpathian Mountains, the Balkan Mountains, the Caucasus, and the mountains of Turkey and Iran.

-In the Himalayas and the Tibetan Plateau, there is evidence that glaciers advanced considerably, particularly between 47,000 and 27,000 BP, but the exact ages, as well as the formation of a single contiguous ice sheet on the Tibetan Plateau, is controversial.
+In the Himalayas and the Tibetan Plateau, there is evidence that glaciers advanced considerably, particularly between 47,000 and 27,000 years ago, but the exact ages, as well as the formation of a single contiguous ice sheet on the Tibetan Plateau, is controversial.